 Pahoa Farmer’s Market

-This small farmers market is opened on Sunday from 8 a.m. – 1 p.m.
+This small farmers market is opened on Sunday from 7 a.m. – 2 p.m.
 Friendly locals selling their produce, fruit, flowers, crafts and homemade baked goods.
-The Pahoa Farmers Market has moved from downtown Pahoa to the Log House at Nanawale Estates.
-Located off RT 132 just look for the signs.
+The Pahoa Farmers Market located in the Pahoa Regional Park.

 Maku’u Farmer’s Market